 2. Compile the PIM (Reactor Program System Item Reporting (RPS/IR) module Report 4), the results of the PIs, and the proposed inspection plan (RPS Inspection Planning (IP) module Reports 22 and 24) for each plant.
 Regions are not required to email this information to ROP assessment Resource; however, the Region should email it if the information will be relevant to discussions during the assessment review.
 In reviewing the PIM, staff should review findings for the past two years to determine if there are any programmatic trends that should be considered during the assessment meeting.
 Suggested areas of consideration are engineering areas (i.e., Criterion III, 50.59, 50.65), the corrective action program (Criterion XVI), procedures (Criterion V or Technical Specifications), and security.
 If there are an abnormally high number of findings in a given area, staff should consider using the information to inform the inspection sample selection for the next inspection cycle.
 Staff should also consider documenting the concern in the assessment letter.

 3. Develop a PPS for those plants whose performance has been in Column 3, 4, or 5 of the Action Matrix during any quarter of the applicable assessment period.
-Also develop a PPS for those plants that may or will have new or continuing s.
+Also develop a PPS for those plants that may or will have new or continuing CCIs.

 The PPSs will assist the regional offices in conducting the meeting and form the basis for the assessment letters.
 For the end-of-cycle review, the final revision of these summaries will also be used at the End-of-Cycle Summary Meeting and serve as input to the AARM.